 If you have a 9 SEER HVAC system, you are currently paying around $1,560 / year. and power usage close to 5249 kWhs

-Our "Price-Value-ROI Model" shows that for a 1800 sq. ft. home in OH, a 16 SEER HVAC system, which uses 43% less power than a 9 SEER unit, and offers the best price / value / ROI ratio.
+Our "Price-Value-ROI Model" shows that for a 1800 sq. ft. home in MA, a 16 SEER HVAC system, which uses 43% less power than a 9 SEER unit, and offers the best price / value / ROI ratio.

 Thus, upgrading from 9 SEER to 16 SEER system, it will pay for itself in 5 years.